perrileah/cheers-api/README.md

 - Allow users to see individual checkins (complete)
 - Allow users to update a checkin (complete)
 - Allow users to delete a checkin (complete)
-- Allow users to sign up
+- Allow users to sign up (complete)
 - Allow users to login and logout

 # Additional Features